How Often Should Equipment Be Calibrated?

 When your equipment experiences a potentially harmful event, such as an object hitting it, the equipment may no longer function properly.
 If you want to ensure your equipment works correctly, you can calibrate the equipment to check its integrity.

-Even if the event didn’t cause a visible physical defect, such as a damaged connector, scratch or dent, it’s still important to calibrate the equipment.
+Even if the event didn’t cause a visible physical defect, such as a damaged connector, scratch or dent, it’s still essential to calibrate the equipment.
 While physical defects might not be present, the equipment’s functionality could have been affected.
-By calibrating the equipment, you can verify nonvisible internal components are working appropriately.
+By calibrating the equipment, you can verify that nonvisible internal components are working appropriately.

 3. Periodically

 Many companies choose to calibrate their equipment on a particular schedule, such as monthly, quarterly or semiannually.
-However, some companies wait even longer, only calibrating their equipment annually or biannually.
+Some companies wait even longer, only calibrating their equipment annually or biannually.
 As you decide how often to calibrate your instruments and machinery, you may want to consider how often you use your equipment and how important its accuracy is when selecting the right equipment calibration frequency.

 Here are some of the most common routine calibration periods and information on why companies choose these schedules:

-• Annually: Annual calibration measurements fall In the middle between short and long calibration intervals.
+• Annually: Annual calibration measurements fall in the middle between short and long calibration intervals.
 Equipment with a broader range of acceptable values can go longer between calibrations.
 Annual calibration gives companies a nice balance between the cost benefits of waiting longer to calibrate their equipment and the greater accuracy associated with calibrating in shorter intervals.

 • Biannually: When a company rarely does critical measurements or very detailed work, they can often safely wait a couple of years before recalibrating their equipment.
-Additionally, if their equipment isn’t exposed to an event that could have harmed it, a company can feel even more confident they can safely calibrate it biannually.
+Additionally, if their equipment isn’t exposed to an event that could have harmed it, a company can feel even more confident that it can safely calibrate it biannually.
 By only calibrating your instruments biannually, you can see greater savings since you spend less money on calibrations.
 However, recalibrating every other year is only safe to do so when you’re confident you’re not sacrificing accuracy.

 4. Before and After Major Projects